Liberal democracy: Democratic peace theory

 Democratic peace theory holds that democratic countries are reluctant to go to war with one another.
 Therefore, the theory posits that as more countries adopt democracy, the frequency and severity of armed conflict between states should decline.

 Numerous studies using many different kinds of data, definitions and statistical analyses have found a strong negative correlation between the number of democratic countries and the number of wars.
 Democracies have few militarized interstate disputes with one another, and those that do occur often result in less than 1,000 battle deaths.
 Democracies also have far fewer civil wars.

-However, the theory remains disputed.
+This theory remains disputed, however.
 Some critics argue that increased peace leads to more democracy, rather than the other way around.
 Others argue both phenomena are the result of a third factor, or perhaps not causally linked at all.